 One huge point in the first-generation Duo model’s favor is the price.
-I picked up a brand new first-generation model recently on Amazon for about $300.
+I picked up a brand new first-generation model recently.
 That’s a considerable savings over the approximately $1,500 price when the Duo was first released.

 My favorite use for the Duo is reading books on Amazon’s Kindle app.
 Thanks to the app’s support of dual displays, it feels like reading more like reading a physical book than any other electronic device I’ve tried.
 I rediscovered how nice it is to see two pages at a time, and it’s replaced my dedicated Kindle device.